syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/resources.md

 {% endtab %}

-> The `hideNonWorkingDays` property only applies when the Scheduler is grouped `byDate`.
+> The `HideNonWorkingDays` property only applies when the Scheduler is grouped `byDate`.

 ## Compact view in mobile